-Top tips for making this lemon cake
+Top tips for making this lemon sponge cake

-If you’ve got leftover lemon cake the best place to store it is on the kitchen counter in an airtight container.
+If you’ve got leftover lemon sponge cake the best place to store it is on the kitchen counter in an airtight container.
 You may want to add a piece of kitchen towel into the box or cake tin to help balance out the moisture levels as the cake may sweat.
 You can also keep your lemon cake in the fridge but be aware that it may dry the cake out.

 If your cake has sunk – did you open the oven door while baking? – and its not suitable for serving, there’s no need to waste it.
-Just break into crumbs, mix with buttercream and form cake pops!
+Just break into crumbs, mix with buttercream and form cake pops.

-To make sure your lemon cake isn’t dry, you need to use the correct measurements.
+To make sure your lemon sponge cake isn’t dry, you need to use the exact measurements.
 If you add too much flour or too much baking powder or soda it can really dry your cake out.
 When whisking your mixture, if it appears dry and isn’t loose and smooth, you may want to add some more lemon juice, a dash of milk or water to loosen the mixture.

 Make sure you don’t over bake your lemon cake.
 Over baking will not only dry your cake out but it will also make it burn slightly around the edges, especially as the cake contains lemon juice.
 Use our what's wrong with my cake? guide for more tips and tricks when it comes to baking.